UllaRisager/Learn-with-Locals/_drafts/what-i-learned-from-startupweekend-and-strikingly.md

 ---

-&nbsp;

 A few days ago, I had the pleasure of meeting Susan Lou, Head of Product at [Strikingly](https://www.strikingly.com/s).

 I was attending a [Startup Weekend](http://startupweekend.org/) event here in Bali.
 We were all there to pitch our ideas and learn.

 It was towards the end of the night of the closing party and we were sipping cocktails on the rooftop of the highest building in Canggu, tired from a long weekend of pitches, impressions and new faces.

 I asked her: “Hey Susan, is it possible to get access to the CSS and also add your own HTML into a Strikingly template?”
-She burst out laughing and shrugged her shoulders, (in a good way), then looked at me - smiled and said: *"That's because you're a developer, our product is not meant for people who can code."&nbsp;*
+She started laughing and shrugged her shoulders, (in a good way), then looked at me - smiled and said: *"That's because you're a developer, our product is not meant for people who can code."&nbsp;*

-I remember thinking: *Ok, well I just wanted to move a small sign up box slightly to the left when I was playing around with it earlier.* I was just curious - perhaps I could tweak my theme, just like with Wordpress, being quite the perfectionist when it comes to how things look…
+I remember thinking: *Ok, well I just wanted to move a small Sign Up box slightly to the left when I was playing around with it earlier.* I was just curious - perhaps I could tweak my theme, just like with Wordpress, being quite the perfectionist when it comes to how things look.

 But I also remember thinking: *WOW, this girl knows her shit!*&nbsp;She was VERY clear on what Strikingly was and wasn't and who their audience was and I was very fascinated by her clarity.&nbsp;